mescu74/systematic-review-assistant/docs/epic1-recovery-search-stabilization.md

         *   Remove `session` parameter from `create_review`, `get_review`, `get_all_reviews`, `update_review`, `delete_review`.
         *   Implement internal session management logic for each of these methods.
         *   Ensure repository calls within these methods use the internally managed session.
+        *   **Implement mapping from `models.SystematicReview` to `schemas.SystematicReviewRead` for methods that return review data.**
-    *   [ ] Task 1.2.10: Write/update unit tests for `ReviewService` methods to reflect session encapsulation (mocking the session factory and repository).
+    *   [ ] Task 1.2.10: Write/update unit tests for `ReviewService` methods to reflect session encapsulation and `schemas.SystematicReviewRead` return types.
     *   [ ] Task 1.2.11: Verify `src/sr_assistant/app/pages/protocol.py` interactions with `ReviewService`:
         *   Confirm `build_review_model_from_pico` correctly prepares data that aligns with the input expected by `ReviewService.create_review` (which takes `schemas.SystematicReviewCreate`).
         *   Confirm the `persist_review` function in `protocol.py` correctly uses `ReviewService.update_review` (passing `schemas.SystematicReviewUpdate`) or `ReviewService.create_review` (passing `schemas.SystematicReviewCreate`) for saving changes, instead of direct model manipulation and commit after fetching from the service.